spiffdev/help-pages/pages/04.Spiff-Concepts/04.step-types/05.choose-materials-textures/docs.md

 ---

 #### Customers can simulate materials, textures and product finishes
-Give customers choice over materials or textures you have avialable and let them see an accurate represantion of this on the 3D model.
+Give customers choice over materials or textures you have available and let them see an accurate represantion of this on the 3D model.

 Complexity = Advanced